Polyethylene terephthalate: Physical properties

-PET has an affinity for hydrophobic flavors and drinks sometimes need to be formulated with higher dosage compared to glass to offset the flavor taken up by the container.Heavy gauge PET bottles are sometimes returnable for re-use and is practiced in some EU countries, however the propensity of PET to absorb flavors makes it necessary to conduct a "sniffer" test on returned bottles to avoid cross-contamination.
+PET has an affinity for hydrophobic flavors, and drinks sometimes need to be formulated with a higher flavor dosage, compared to those going into glass, to offset the flavor taken up by the container.
+While heavy gauge PET bottles returned for re-use, as in some EU countries, the propensity of PET to absorb flavors makes it necessary to conduct a "sniffer test" on returned bottles to avoid cross-contamination of flavors.

 Intrinsic viscosity

-Different applications of PET require different degrees of polymerization, which can be obtained by modifying the process conditions.
-The molecular weight of PET is measured by solution viscosity.
-The preferred method is intrinsic viscosity (IV).

-IV is a dimensionless measurement.
-It is found by extrapolating the relative viscosity (measured in (dℓ/g)) to zero concentration.

-Shown below are the IV ranges for the main applications: